Four Kumaras: Other legends

 An incident about the meeting of the four Kumaras with Vishnu's avatar Rama is narrated in the Uttarakanda of the Ramcharitmanas.
 The Kumaras once stayed in the hermitage of the sage Agastya, who told them about the glory of Rama.
 So to meet Rama, they went to a forest grove where Rama with his brothers and disciple Hanuman had come.
-Rama and his brothers were so pleased with meeting the four enlightened sages that they paid obeisance to them.
+Rama and his brothers were so delighted in meeting the four enlightened sages that they paid obeisance to them.
 The sages were wonderstruck looking at the divinity of Rama that they prostrated before him and out of great ecstasy started shedding tears of happiness.
 Rama looking at the sages was deeply impressed and asked them to be seated and praised them for their great achievements and their erudite knowledge of the Vedas and Puranas.
 The four Kumaras were also delighted to hear the words of praise showered on them by Rama.
 They in turn extolled his great virtues in a hymn.